 The majority of U.S. airlines no longer allow ESA dogs to fly as service dogs.
 You will need to pay the pet fee and follow the pet policies to travel with your ESA on most domestic airlines.

-Several North American airlines still accept ESAs:
+There are several North American airlines that allow ESAs:

 Additionally, you can fly with ESAs on several international carriers: